GridtNetwork/gridt-client/README.md

 ```

 ## Prerequisites
 This application is built in [Ionic](https://ionicframework.com/) which is a framework to build cross platform applications.
-It comes with regular angular installations which is installed using the following commands.
+It comes with regular Angular installations, which are installed using the following commands.

 ```
 apt-get install nodejs